 NATIONAL PEANUT BUTTER AND JELLY DAY

-National Peanut Butter and Jelly Day is celebrated annually on April 2nd.
-This food holiday is a classic favorite of many.
+On April 2nd each year, National Peanut Butter and Jelly Day celebrates a classic food favorite.
 The average American will have eaten over 2000 peanut butter and jelly sandwiches by the time they graduate from high school.

 Peanut butter was considered a delicacy in the early 1900s and was only served in New York City’s finest tea rooms.
 In a May 1896 article published in the Good Housekeeping magazine, a recipe “urged homemakers to use a meat grinder to make peanut butter and spread the result on bread.”
 That same year, in June, the culinary magazine Table Talk, published a “peanut butter sandwich recipe.”

-It is thought to be that the first reference of peanut butter paired with jelly on bread, to be issued in the United States, was by Julia Davis Chandler in 1901.
+It is thought that Julia Davis Chandler issued the first reference to peanut butter (or paste) paired with jelly on bread in the United States in 1901.
+Her article is found in the Boston Cooking School Magazine of Culinary Science and Domestic Economics.
 In the late 1920s, the price of peanut butter declined, and the sandwich became very popular with children.

 In 1968, The J.M.
-Smucker Co. introduced Goober, a jarred product which combined alternating vertical stripes of peanut butter and jelly.
+Smucker Co. introduced Goober, a jarred product that combined alternating vertical stripes of peanut butter and jelly.